 At Harvills Hawthorn, our mission is for all of our pupils to be the very best they can be.
+It is our intention to provide them with a high-quality English education, through the teaching of reading.

-Through high-quality teaching, it is our intention to nurture well-read, enthusiastic, insightful and knowledgeable readers.
-We understand the importance of focusing teaching on both word reading and comprehension to enable pupils to fully access the wider curriculum.
+Through high-quality teaching and exposure to a wide range of quality texts, it is our intention to nurture well-read, enthusiastic, insightful and knowledgeable readers.
+We understand the importance of focusing teaching on both word reading and language comprehension to enable pupils to fully access the wider curriculum.
 It is our belief that early reading skills are fundamental and, through the delivery of Bug Club Phonics, pupils at the end of Key Stage One are equipped with the phonics knowledge they need to become confident, fluent and lifelong readers.
 We teach our pupils to develop the habit of reading for pleasure and information, whilst developing their fluency and expression.